Before Sundown

 Before Sundown (Vor Sonnenuntergang) is a 1956 West German drama film directed by Gottfried Reinhardt and starring Hans Albers, Annemarie Düringer and Martin Held.
-At the 6th Berlin International Film Festival it won the Golden Bear (Audience award).
-It was adapted from the classic play of the same title by Gerhart Hauptmann.
+At the 6th Berlin International Film Festival, it won the Golden Bear (Audience award).
+The film was adapted from the play Before Sunset by Gerhart Hauptmann.

-It was shot at the Spandau Studios in Berlin and on location in Vienna and the Swiss resort town St. Moritz.
-The film's sets were designed by the art directors Peter Röhrig and Rolf Zehetbauer.
+The film was shot at the Spandau Studios in Berlin and on location in Vienna and the Swiss resort town of St. Moritz.
+The sets were designed by art directors Peter Röhrig and Rolf Zehetbauer.